olgapombo/olgapombo.github.io/teaching_doctoral_program.md

 * Science and Art.
 Image Theories, Representation and Production of the Real (participation in the lecturing)(2014-2019)

-## University of Lisbon
+## University of Lisbon (ULisboa), Faculty of Sciences (FCUL)

 #### Master in “History and Philosophy of Science
-Faculty of Sciences, Department of History and Philosophy of Science) (leaflet [here](https://ciencias.ulisboa.pt/sites/default/files/fcul/dep/sahfc/doc/dossier%20mestrado%202011-12.pdf))
+*ULisboa, FCUL - Department of History and Philosophy of Science* (leaflet [here](https://ciencias.ulisboa.pt/sites/default/files/fcul/dep/sahfc/doc/dossier%20mestrado%202011-12.pdf))

 > * [**Philosophy of Scientific Knowledge**](https://webpages.ciencias.ulisboa.pt/~ommartins/fcc/index.html) )(2003-2004, 2005-2016)
 > * **Epistemology and Philosophy of Science** (2005-2010)